nicr9/blog/content/my-side-projects/_index.md

 I've a number of side projects (and a pretty short attention span).

-I usually keep track of suggested features and fixes in a [Trello][1] board and iterate through the projects as my attention and needs wander.
+I usually keep track of suggested features and fixes in a [Trello][1] board and iterate through the projects as my attention wanders and my needs change.

 When I have the time I'll write more in depth posts about each of these but until then, here is the short list of projects that I spend most of my time on: